skip navigation

 • Attend 75% of assigned workouts during season

-• Perform a Pre-Test (beginning of season) and Post-Test (end of season), demonstrating overall improvement in testing categories over the course of the season
+• Perform Post-Test (end of season), demonstrating overall improvement in testing categories throughout the season

 • Type a 1-page reflection on what you learned/enjoyed during weightlifting